 Barring unforeseen circumstances, one or more authorized and trained individuals will be present on each campus subject to this policy during regular school hours.
+See Board Policy FFAC Local for more details.

 Steroids (Secondary Grade Levels Only)

 State law prohibits students from possessing, dispensing, delivering, or administering an anabolic steroid.
 Anabolic steroids are for physician-prescribed medical use only.